ouspg/CryptoCourse/5.Hard_problems_and_RSA/README.md

 > Provide the key and the message as your answer.
 Also show the commands that you used to encrypt the message.

 **1.2** Use RSA to sign the message.
 > Provide the public key, the message and the signature as your answer.
-Also show the commands you used to generate the singature.
+Also show the commands you used to generate the signature.

 ## Task 2: Message and signature verification ##
 In this task you need to find correct messages and signatures.
 You are given file `messages.txt` and folder `signatures` that contain the messages and signatures under some private keys corresponding to public keys in the folder `public_keys`.